diethardsteiner/diethardsteiner.github.io/_posts/2017-04-27-Twenty-seconds-to-embedded-dashboard.md

 ![](/images/cde-embedded/cde-requirejs-2.png)

-Browser Debugging Tools: I am using Firefox here, but it will be fairly similar in other web browsers.
+**Browser Debugging Tools**: I am using Firefox here, but it will be fairly similar in other web browsers.
 You can get hold of info on your javascript file the following way:

 - **Debugger > Sources**: `myOptions` shows up there: